The rise of the $14bn/year industry is an untapped market of dirty profitable businesses.

 The key is to focus on local SEO.
 Why?
 The answer is simple—businesses are more likely to appear on top of search results if they are locally optimized.
 An average of 38.6% of clicks from searches is earned for being in the top position.
 This is especially beneficial for pest control, waste management, and sanitation businesses that serve a local community.

 - Target Local Keywords – Keyword research lays the foundation for any SEO strategy.
 For cleanliness and maintenance businesses, it’s important to focus on keywords that target their area.
 With geo-targeted keywords, their business will more likely appear to people within their radius and have the potential to be their next customers.

 - Claim and Optimize Google My Business Pages – Google My Business allows businesses to appear on Google Search and Maps, so their customers can immediately find them.
+Use a Google My Business dashboard to track performance.
 By claiming and optimizing their GMB page, cleaning and sanitation companies will have their address, location, business hours, and even reviews appear on results whenever their customers search for them online.

 - Ensure Name, Address, and Phone Number Accuracy – Google determines if a business is legitimate by the accuracy of information available about that business.
 So if a pest control company listed down its name, address, and phone number on Google My Business, the same information should be present across all the channel it uses.
 This is one way to avoid confusing customers and make sure they find the business they’re looking for.